Lionel Tate: Felony murder rule

 Florida statutes required the jury to convict Tate of first-degree murder even if the jury did not believe that he intended to kill or injure anyone—all that was required was that Tate knowingly abused another child who died as a result, as any intentional act that could reasonably be expected to result in physical injury to a child is child abuse per Florida statutes.
 The rule for such convictions is known as the felony murder rule.
 The sufficient conditions of the felony murder rule were listed by the judge Joel T. Lazarus during sentencing.
 Therefore, Tate was sentenced to life in prison without the prosecution having to prove that he intended to kill or injure, or realized that his acts are likely to kill or injure, or even that a typical child of his age would or should realize this.

-Critics, such as the various groups listed in the amicus brief attached to Tate's appeal, assert that convicting preteen children of first-degree murder without having to prove these children intended any harm, not to mention serious injury or death, is unacceptable.
+Critics, such as the various groups listed in the amicus brief attached to Tate's appeal, assert that convicting children under 14 of first-degree murder without having to prove these children intended any harm, not to mention serious injury or death, is unacceptable.

 The sentence was controversial because Tate was 12 years old at the time of the murder, and his victim was 6.
 He was the youngest person in modern US history to be sentenced to life imprisonment, bringing broad criticism on the treatment of juvenile offenders in the justice system of the state of Florida.